 , a lichen with known antibacterial and antiviral properties, and the third herb in our Immune Blend

 trio (echinacea, elderberry, and usnea) also earns an ‘A’.
-My favorite all-round extract for those times in my pregnancy when I knew I was about to come down with something unwanted was Immune Blend, which can be used safely both before and during acute immune distress to optimize the body’s defense system and speed you towards health.
+My favorite all-round extract for those times in my pregnancy when I knew I was about to come down with something unwanted was Immune Blend, which can be used both before and during acute immune distress to optimize the body’s defense system and speed you towards health.

-extract or tea should be avoided during the first trimester IF you have had previous miscarriages, it can be used in the second and third trimesters as a gently warming, spicy circulatory stimulant that may help hone the body’s immune response and improve overall well-being.
-And it can be used during the first trimester to relieve occasional morning sickness.
+While ginger extract or tea should be avoided during the first trimester IF you have had previous miscarriages, it can be used in the second and third trimesters as a gently warming, spicy circulatory stimulant that may help hone the body’s immune response and improve overall well-being.
+And it can be used during the first trimester to ease occasional morning sickness.
 Plus, some pregnant women just crave the taste and spiciness.

 is gentle enough for use during pregnancy and also offers immune system stimulation and soothing nourishment to the respiratory tract and sinuses, as well as the gastrointestinal tract.

 Naturally, the pregnant body sends so much vital life force and qi, energy, towards the growing fetus that digestion for many women becomes sluggish.
 TMI?
 No such thing.
 I had never been so constipated in my life as I was when I was carrying my son and thanked the benevolent botanical gods on the regular that herbs like very gentle laxatives dandelion

 are helpful for pregnant women.
 When I chose proactively to engage in an iron-boosting protocol to counteract my anemic tendencies during pregnancy, I took 25-40 drops of yellow dock extract daily and found it to be just the thing.